gadget-inc/templates/shopify/product-reviews-public-remix-ssr/.github/README.md

 This app allows Shopify merchants to collect, manage, and display customers' product reviews for fulfilled orders.
 It provides a:

-1. Admin UI: To track and approve reviews
-2. Email: To automatically send emails to customers when orders are fulfilled
+1. Email: To automatically send emails to customers when orders are fulfilled
+2. Review page: For customers to write reviews about the products on their order
+3. Admin UI: To track and approve reviews
-3. Theme app extension: To display approved reviews on product pages
+4. Theme app extension: To display approved reviews on product pages

 [![Fork template](https://img.shields.io/badge/Fork%20template-%233A0CFF?style=for-the-badge)](https://app.gadget.dev/auth/fork?domain=product-reviews-public-remix-ssr.gadget.app)